 For some people, digital nomadism becomes a new identity, a way of standing out, being special and superior to all the non-digital nomads who are blindly following a normal and mundane path in life.
 You get to say, “I’m a digital nomad”, and in this social media-driven age where being unique and interesting is what counts, this can feel very satisfying.
 So you cover your laptop with co-working space stickers to let the world know that you are part of a revolutionary trend.

 There’s always going to be an idiotic minority who muddy any positive movement (veganism would be another example).
 Unfortunately, the egotistical few mean that the term which encompasses the movement can leave a sour taste in your mouth when you say it.

 When I think ‘digital nomad’, pretentiousness comes to mind; I think of someone desperately wanting to be progressive, working better than everyone else, and travelling better than anyone else.

 Luckily, if you work remotely and enjoy travel, you don’t need to get wrapped up in the hype and egotism of the movement.
-Most digital nomads I’ve met, in fact, have been awesome, genuine, like-minded people.
+Most digital nomads I’ve met, in fact, have been genuinely great people.

 I’m not saying digital nomadism has been forever spoiled by a small cringe-worthy minority of people and must be rejected.
 Like with the vegan movement, I just think there’s room for improvement, which is also why I will criticise vegans as much as any non-vegans out there.